Post-Bloomberg sports budget

 Basketball

+BKC-SYRACUSE-GTOWN - The Hoyas defeat the visiting Orange.
+Developing, by Gene Wang (Post).

-BKN-WIZARDS - Off-day coverage of the Wizards.
-Upcoming, by Candace Buckner (Post).
+BKN-WIZARDS-GRIZZLIES - Washington visits Memphis.
+8 p.m.
+ET start, by Candace Buckner (Post).

 Football